unrealxCode/discordXtwitter-Monitor/README.md

+(This is against Discord ToS, so use it at your own discretion)

 # discordXtwitter
 Python bot that tracks a user Twitter activity and tweets in realtime to search for a discord link and join it asap from the provided discord.